Third Crossing - Point St. Mark Dr. and Gore Road intersection

 If you have questions, please feel free to ask the project team.

-When at the intersection of Gore Rd and Highway 15 heading westbound the straight through is in the right turn lane, but when you cross the intersection you will have to merge to the left to go straight over the bridge.
+• When at the intersection of Gore Rd and Highway 15 heading westbound the straight through is in the right turn lane, but when you cross the intersection you will have to merge to the left to go straight over the bridge.
 Wouldn't in make more sense to have it in the left turn lane, as to not have to merge?

-Tina T asked about 3 years ago
+Tina T asked almost 4 years ago

 Hi Tina,